tokend/developer-edition/README.md

 ## Custom use cases

 Default `docker-compose.yml` contains service definitions for default TokenD environment, but there is more to it!
 There are few custom use cases you could start with.

-*TODO*: brief summary of art and tickets use cases

-Just add `-f tickets.yml` or `-f art.yml` to your `docker-compose` (like `docker-compose -f art.yml up -d`) to have a TokenD setup tailored to your needs.
+To have a TokenD setup tailored to your needs.

+#### Art Marketplace

+Art marketplace is one of TokenD's environment that contains all the standard functionality to list and sell art as well as innovative features such as support of digital currencies, non-fungible art tokens.

+* `docker-compose -f art.yml up -d`

+#### Ticket Marketplace

+Ticket marketplace is another TokenD's environment that can be used for events, conference to distribute tickets.
+It contains all the standard functionality such as ownership transfer, atomic swap, non-fungible ticket tokens.

+* `docker-compose -f ticket.yml up -d`

 ## Up and Running